-Students enrolling in the Applied Food Studies major with the Japanese Cuisine: A Study of Tradition, Flavor and Culture should work with their advisor to select the proper mix of in-person, online, or hybrid courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
+Students enrolling in the Applied Food Studies major with concentration should work with their advisor to select the proper mix of in-person, online, or hybrid courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
 Students choose either the Culinary Arts focus or the Baking and Pastry Arts focus.
 The basic requirements follow.